 Originally from Brooklyn, NY, Ariel began dancing at the age of 5 at the Albee School of Dance in Brooklyn, under the guidance and instruction of Fred and Nana Albee.
 After moving to Las Vegas, NV in 2004, Ariel completed the remainder of her dance training at the Academy of Nevada Ballet Theatre, where she was awarded a full-ride Future Dance Education and Outreach Scholarship for the entirety of her studies.
 While studying and dancing there, she was an ambassador for the Future Dance Program and assisted the Education and Outreach Department with elementary school visits, where she read aloud excerpts from "Dancing in the Wings" by Debbie Allen and provided an interactive and educational ballet experience for thousands of students.

 Ariel danced professionally with Nevada Ballet Theatre under the direction of James Canfield.
 She then decided to pursue a career in theatre by first attending the Santa Fe University of Art and Design in New Mexico for one year, and then transferring to Columbia College Chicago.
 She was one of 24 international artists selected to attend the 2018 Musical Theatre Dance Program at The School at Jacob's Pillow, where she was the 2018 recipient of the Lorna Strassler Award for Student Excellence.
-Ariel made her Chicago theatre debut in Porchlight Music Theatre's Jeff-nominated Gypsy, starring E. Faye Butler, in which Ariel was an ensemble member and Dance Captain for the production.
+Ariel made her Chicago theatre debut in Porchlight Music Theatre's Jeff Award-winning Gypsy, starring E. Faye Butler, in which Ariel was an ensemble member and Dance Captain for the production.
 In addition to her work in dance and theatre, Ariel has acted in various student films, worked as background talent on TV shows filmed and produced in Chicago, and worked with Chicago production company Soft Cage Productions on Blacksite: The Musical.